 Hey, everyone!
 Thanks for visiting my page!

 I have two D.I.Y.s for you!
-I am excited to share this one because it’s my oldest homemade product and I’ve been making this for almost four years.
-Well, the first part of this recipe I’ve been making for years, but the second half is new and I love it!
+The first part of this recipe I’ve been making for years, but the second half is new and I love it!
 I use them both in my hair and on my skin.
 The lighter option for my hair is the Shea butter lotion for everyday use.
+It’s the only no-heat recipe you’ll ever need to make the creamiest homemade shea butter cream and lotion.
+You and your customers will love it.

 Now, I know!
 I know!
 There are thousands of homemade whipped shea butter recipes out there, but this one is better.
-This one feels as good as it looks.
+I will teach you how to make This one feels as good as it looks.
 That’s right!
 Fluffy, light, buttery, nourishing, moisturizing, smooth, and never greasy!
 There are no hidden clumps or very very VERY little clumps (depending on your Shea butter and where you get it from).

 A quick breakdown of the ingredients: